 Let’s shed light on some of the most common questions about a triple net lease.

 Triple net leases require the tenant to cover most of the costs associated with the property.
-However, the landlord may be responsible for the roof, the structure, and the parking lot.
+However, the landlord may still be responsible for certain aspects of the property, such as the roof, the structure, and the parking lot.
+For example, if a roof repair is needed, the landlord may be responsible for covering the cost of the repair.
+This way, clients who enter the building are protected from any hazards that may arise due to structural damage.

 Commercial real estate is most commonly used for net leases, while residential properties are not.
 The landlord may require residential tenants to pay for some or all of their utilities, and they are often encouraged to purchase their own renter's insurance.
 However, a residential landlord would be responsible for the property and liability insurance, as well as real estate taxes.